 Over 80% of the devices we see are recovered the first time they come up for repair, or are deemed unrecoverable.
 The remaining 20% can stay with us for months or even years as we continue to reverse engineer these devices, group unicorn problems into sets of similar presentations, and develop new tools and equipment to clear technical hurdles.

+RUSH SERVICE = GET STARTED RIGHT AWAY.
 We do offer rush service for a non-refundable rush fee.
 The rush fee is simply a charge to jump the queue and have your device looked at right away.
 Rush fee does not make your device 'more likely to be recovered' Rush is simply a 'get started now' fee and is independent of your data recovery service.
-Because most cases are recovered at the first session under the microscope, many rush cases will get recovered within days of arrival.
-However, if your RUSH case is not recoverable or a difficult problem that is not solved in the initial repair session then the rush fee is not refunded.
+Because most cases are recovered at the first session under the microscope, most of our rush cases will get recovered within a few days of arrival.
+However, if your RUSH case is not recoverable or is a difficult problem that is not solved in the initial repair session then the rush fee is not refunded.
 Rush fee is just buying a front of the line pass.
+Our guarantee for RUSH service is that your device will be looked at within 2 weeks of arrival.
+Usually Rush cases are looked at on the same day the rush fee is processed.
+Rush puts you in the "on deck" position in the queue.
+Some RUSH cases are recovered after months or years of waiting.

 Standard queue can vary in length.
 During data high season it may take 6-8 weeks for your device to make it to the front of the queue, other times it may only be three or four weeks.
 Most devices (80%) are recovered on the first session under the microscope.
 If your is not recovered when it first comes up for repair, then the technician will continue to circle back to your device indefinitely until either 1--We make a breakthrough to solve the case and it is recovered.
 2--The technician discovers a data dealbreaker and deems the device unrecoverable.